 You might be letting money drip from your account every month through an old gym membership or insurance for an old phone.
 Take 10 minutes to check through your statement and highlight anything you’re unsure of, it could pay off!

+Another way to save money in the New Year is to set a budget.
 Look into how you spend your money each month and pin point areas you can cut back on.
 Things like taking a packed lunch to work instead of buying it could save you hundreds of pounds over the year!